notsambeck/pandabase/README.md

 That's all!

 Your data is now persistently stored in a SQLite database, using my_data.index as primary key.
 To append or update data, replace 'create_only' with 'append' or 'upsert'.
-To store records without and explicit index, use 'autoindex=True'.
+To store records without an explicit index, use 'autoindex=True'.

 ```bash
 ~/pandabase$ ls